 Phonic sessions are whole class sessions, differentiated to ensure all children are effectively supported and challenged to develop their reading and writing skills.
 All children are exposed to the age-related content as identified by the National Curriculum (in the revisit and review and teach section of the session).
 This is followed by differentiated opportunities for children to practice and apply learning at an appropriate level, based upon effective assessment.

 Phonics sessions are engaging, interactive and multisensory, with children being ‘active’ participants in the learning for the majority of the session.
-This is achieved through use of active learning structures, carefully chosen Letters and Sounds games, and strategic use of resources to ensure children are busy reading (blending) and writing (segmenting) following clear adult models.
+This is achieved through use of active learning structures, carefully chosen phonics games, and strategic use of resources to ensure children are busy reading (blending) and writing (segmenting) following clear adult models.
 Wherever appropriate, additional language is removed from adult modelling to reduce the cognitive load and focus on phonics and a context is provided for reading and writing.